In this article:

 Registered to Collect GST/HST?

-However, given that Fullscript sits at the center of transaction administration, we have taken it upon ourselves to help you stay compliant.
-By providing us with your HST or business number, our system will know that you require us to pay taxes on these transfers as if you were invoicing us.
+Given that Fullscript sits at the center of transaction administration, we have taken it upon ourselves to help you stay compliant.
+By providing us with your business number, as shown below, our system will know that you require us to pay taxes on these transfers as if you were invoicing us.
 Simply remit these proceeds to the CRA through your regular GST/HST filing process.

 The business relationship between Fullscript and your account does not require us to send any statutory CRA forms.
 However, the above guide will assist you in determining your annual earnings.

 You may request a T4A for your records if the dispensary has received a minimum of $500 in payouts for the tax year.
 Generated T4A's are for illustrative purposes only.
 Please contact email@example.com if you wish to receive a PDF copy.

 Frequently Asked Questions

 What do I need to share with my tax professional to complete my taxes?

-✔ Account Activity & Balance Report (for appropriate tax year)
+✔ Account Activity & Balance Report (for the appropriate tax year)

-✔ The GST/HST amounts paid by Fullscript (if GST/HST is collected)
+✔ The HST amounts paid by Fullscript (if GST/HST is collected)

 Tip!
 When registered to collect GST/HST from Fullscript, taxes paid are located at the bottom of individual payouts from the Reports page.

 Why is the Sales tax paid to practitioners on payouts a different rate than the sales tax paid by customers?

 One of the main factors in determining sales tax, is the address of the purchaser (more specifically: ship to Address).
 In short, the payout made to the practitioner is a separate transaction between Fullscript and the practitioner that also requires sales tax to be added.
 However, since this is a transaction from the practitioner to Fullscript, the destination billing address is our Ontario address.

-How do I remit my GST/HST proceeds to the CRA?
+How do I remit my HST proceeds to the CRA?